All Collections

 Auto Number

-• Seed: The number of the first form created from this template.
+• Seed is the number of the first form created from this template.
 This number will be incremented by 1 for each successive form that is created.

 • Notes: Custom Keys do need to be an exact match to increment in the same sequence.
 If the Custom Key is changed or deleted from an Auto Number, the next number will start at the Seed Number.